 Potential bidders should be aware that the price of auctioned coin lots can vary wildly.
 They often finish far above the estimate, as serious collectors speculate on pricing, or show willingness to pay more than the accepted market value for a lot they have been searching for for some time.

 For those of you wishing to buy coins as a numismatic investment, a safer bet can be semi-numismatic coins, which carry a premium due to their rarity and desirability, but can be purchased outside of auction, directly from Physical Gold.

 These coins bridge the gap between brand new bullion coins and very rare collectors coins.
-For those seeking a gold investment but lacking the knowledge to buy numismatic coins, the value of a Victorian gold Sovereign can offer the perfect solution.
-Simply contact us here if you’d like to find out more.
+For those seeking a gold investment but lacking the knowledge to buy numismatic coins, attending the sale can offer the perfect solution.
+Simply contact us here if youd like to find out more.

 The highest estimate in the March auction goes not to the Elizabeth I coin, but to this Portuguese gold 8 Escudos, which is considered extremely rare, to the point of being unpriced by the Krause coin catalogue.
 Considering the rarity, this could be a case where the estimate proves to be just that.
 With lots like this very rarely making it to auction, a determined collector may well pay above the suggested price.

 Broken down into individual lots, this collection is noted by London Coins as carrying particularly coveted examples of Victorian copper coins.
 Indeed, the auctioneers note that at least half the collection is comprised of the finest known examples of the respective coins.
 Collected over 10 years, this perhaps demonstrates what a budding coin collector can aspire to!

 Sixpences, threepences and small silver Estimate 500 600